 Beginning in the second grade, most content standards require that students be able to utilize context clues to determine the meaning of unfamiliar words and phrases.
+These skills is also important for close reading.
 To help your students to acquire these skills, teach your students the specific types of context clues.
 I like to use the acronym IDEAS to help students remember the five most common types of context clues.
 This way if students have no idea what a word is, they can use IDEAS to help them determine it’s meaning.

 These type of context clues require students to merge information from the text with prior knowledge (background knowledge) to determine the meaning of an unfamiliar word.

 - Once the screeching car came to a halt, the acrid smell of burning rubber soon made our eyes water.

 In order for a student to infer the meaning of acrid, he/she would need to have the prior knowledge of what burning rubber smelled like, or have experienced an odor that made their eyes water.